OrnellaAsp/docs/docsrc/sf.md

 > End IP Address: 162.13.56.213<br/>
 > Description: Asperato Live<br/>

 You will need to obtain a reference code from Asperato.
-This code is known as the `pmRef` and this needs to be recorded into a Custom Metadata object.
+This code is known as the `Customer ID` and this needs to be recorded into a Custom Setting object.
 Once you have obtained the code from Asperato in Salesforce go to<br/>
-**Setup > Build > Develop > Custom Metadata Types**<br/>
+**Setup > Build > Develop > Custom Settings**<br/>
-In the list that is displayed you will see ‘Asperato Settings’.<br/>
+In the list that is displayed you will see ‘Asperato ONE settings’.<br/>
-Click on the ‘Manage Records’ link.<br/>
+Click on the ‘Manage’ link.<br/>
-On the list that is then displayed ‘Edit’ the line with the label ‘Default’.<br/>
+On the page that is then displayed press the ‘Edit’ button<br/>
-Change the `pmRef` value to that supplied to you by Asperato and save the record.<br/>
+Change the `Customer ID` value to that supplied to you by Asperato and save the record.<br/>

 There is a regular scheduled task that needs to run each day.
-This task will look at the Subscriptions object and determine whether there are any that are due.
-If a subscription payment is due then this task will create a row in the Payment object for each subscription.
+This task will look at the Payment Schedule object and determine whether there are any that are due.
+If a Payment Schedule payment is due then this task will create a row in the Payment object for each Payment Schedule.
 The task will then look at the Payment object for any rows that are due and will send these as a batch to Asperato for collection.
 To set up this job go to<br>
 **Setup > Build > Develop > Apex Classes**<br/>
 At the top of the list that is displayed there is a ‘Schedule Apex’ button.
 Press this button.<br/>